bkw777/REX_ATF/HDL/Compile_HDL.md

 This produces a `*.jed` which could be used by ATMISP to program a ATF1504ASL if you had an ATDH1150USB programmer.

 ## Convert JED to SVF
-ATMISP can not program the JED to the chip with any other kind of programmer except exactly a $90 ATDH1150USB, but it can read the JED and write out a SVF file.
+ATMISP can not program the JED to the chip with any other kind of programmer except ATDH1150USB ($90+), but it can read the JED and write out a SVF file.
 https://github.com/bkw777/ATF150x_uDEV/blob/main/programming.md#convert-the-jed-to-svf
-There is a .chn file that pre-loads the ATF1504ASL device type and other settings,
+There is a `.chn` file provided that pre-loads most settings,
-but you still need to manually select "[x] write to svf file" and enter rexbrd.svf for the svf filename.
+but you still need to manually select `[x] Write SVF file`,
+and enter `rexbrd.svf` under `SVF File Name`.

 `$ atmisp rexbrd.chn`

 ![](atmisp.png)